maximemoreillon/vocabulary/README.md

 # Vocabulary

-An application originally built to learn vocabulary, ended up being built to learn aboutr SolidStart
+An application originally built to learn vocabulary, ended up being built to learn about SolidStart

 ## Developing